 We're learning a lot from our students.
 During our regularly scheduled anti-bullying lessons students offer insight into bullying trends at RMS.
 Counselors, Health and Physical Education Teachers, and Administrators team up to work with groups of students to learn what the bullying looks like year-to-year and where it's taking place.
 Strategies to combat bullying behaviors are discussed, and sometimes practiced via role-play.
 These lessons are often powerful in that those students seen as most reserved and quiet are prone to open up and offer perspectives previously unknown.
 Many lessons teach students to appreciate differences and encourage them to take an active role in positively impacting our school culture.
 The lessons used to be stand-alones, but are now imbedded with the PE Health lessons each semester.

-Some worthwhile assembly programs brought to RMS include Motivational Productions, and powerful speakers like Michael Fowlin, Matthew Ballace, *John Halligan, and Minding Your Mind speaker, Jordan Burnham (coming to RMS Winter 2013).
-All of the presentations have messages which encourage tolerance and making positive healthy choices.
+Some worthwhile assembly programs brought to RMS include Motivational Productions, and powerful speakers like Michael Fowlin, Matthew Ballace, *John Halligan, and Minding Your Mind speaker, Jordan Burnham, No Place for Hate (NPFH) Designation, Video Contest and Walk Against Hate participation.
+All of these presentations and programs have messages which encourage tolerance and making positive healthy choices.

-*We welcome Mr. John Halligan to share the story of his son Ryan, a young man who, while a middle school student, took his own life as a result of relentless bullying.
+*We have welcomed Mr. John Halligan to share the story of his son Ryan, a young man who, while a middle school student, took his own life as a result of relentless bullying.
 Mr. Halligan's message is incredibly powerful and eye-opening.
-Mr. Halligan will be coming to RMS and community Spring 2013.
-To learn more about Mr. Halligans presentation, and Ryans story visit:
+Mr. Halligan has been invited to RMS on a four-year cycle rotation to introduce his son’s story and programming to a new group of students.
+To learn more about Mr. Halligan’s presentation, and Ryan’s story visit:

 Clearly, we need to find a way to increase the reporting of bullying behaviors.
 Students will not report if they do not feel safe doing so, or if they feel the (bullying) behaviors are not a big deal.
 And, of course there must be multiple and convenient ways to report.
 Quite simply, as a school community, we have to make reporting easy, safe, and important.